madalina-cirstea/PAO/README.md

 - created generic interface **DataGenerator** for data generation purposes and implemented it in classes for generating random data for patients, doctors and medical information related to patients
 - created generic interface **DataManager** for csv file manipulation and implemented it in classes capable of loading, reading, writing and appending to CSV files
-- implemented a Singleton audit service **LoggingManager** which logs the informations about the actions executed within the system (hith either failure or succes messages)
+- implemented a Singleton audit service **LoggingManager** which logs the informations about the actions executed within the system (with either failure or succes messages)

 ### Notes:

 I known the deadline was a little bit overdue but the data generation process took a little more time than I expected.
-I hope this wont cost much, but even so I understand it.
+I hope this wont cost much even though I understand it.